Pick up the tab?

-While you should still recycle the whole can, people get really into collecting the aluminum tabs.
-Check out the collecting skills of this Boy Scout Troop.
+While you should still recycle the whole can, people get really into collecting the aluminum tabs, sometimes collecting thousands at a time through special collection drives.

 Pull Tabs For Charity is headquartered in Washington, D.C. and sponsors an ongoing aluminum pull tab recycling program.
 Check their program out if you’re interested in raising money for your organization, business, K-12 school, or university.

 Sometimes the soda companies run charitable promotions themselves.
 For example, Hansen’s ran a tab collection program for breast cancer a while back.
 The red tab promotion, which is no longer active, was part of the City of Hope Breast Cancer Campaign.
 For each red tab received, 10 cents was donated (up to $100k) to the City of Hope for Breast Cancer research.

 In April 2010, Sprite ran the “Sprite Tabs For Habitat” program.
 For each special green tab (which they featured on their Sprite cans during the month of April) that were collected and sent in, Sprite donated 10 cents to Habitat for Humanity, with a minimum donation of $250,000.
 Keep your eye out for these types of programs, as they crop up from time to time.

 Aluminum tabs are lightweight, easy to collect, and are great for artists to work with.
 The bags featured on the right hand-crocheted from over 700 recycled aluminum pop tabs!
 Designed by Escama Studio, a San Francisco based company that works with Brazilian crafts co-ops, the bags uphold Fair Trade principles.
 They also have a nylon fabric liner, zipper closure, one inside zippered pocket and a shoulder strap with hand-crocheted padding.